DNS behavior and resolution logic

-The Domain Name System (DNS) underpins the web.
-It works transparently in the background, converting human-readable website names into computer-readable, numerical IP addresses that follow the internet's RFC 1918 guidelines for IPv4 and RFC 4193 for IPv6.
-In short, DNS servers match domain names, such as ibm.com, to their associated IP addresses, which most people do not need to know.
+The Domain Name System (DNS) underpins the web, working transparently in the background to convert human-readable website names into computer-readable numerical IP addresses.
+These addresses follow the internet's RFC 1918 guidelines for IPv4 and RFC 4193 for IPv6.
+In short, DNS servers match domain names, such as ibm.com

 Name servers

-A name server implements services that provide responses to queries against a directory service.
-It translates meaningful, text-based web or host identifiers into IP addresses.
+A name server provides services that respond to queries against a directory, translating meaningful, text-based web or hostnames into IP addresses.

-Name server delegation takes place when a name server for a domain receives a request for a subdomain's records and responds with the name server's reference to the delegate server.
-This capability allows you to decentralize the management of a large domain (such as ibm.com).
+Name server delegation occurs when a domain's name server receives a request for a subdomain's records and responds by referring the requester to the delegated name server responsible for that subdomain.
+This process allows decentralized management

-A custom domain name server allows you to use the DNS provider's servers with the customized reference name of your own domain.
-For example, you can define your name server to be ns1.cloud.ibm.com instead of ns1.acme.com.
+With a custom domain name server, you can use the DNS provider's servers with the customized reference name of your own domain.
+For example, you can define your name server as ns1.cloud.ibm.com

 Proxying DNS records and global load balancers

-IBM CIS supports proxying for global load balancers and DNS records.
-When a record or load balancer is proxied, it means that its traffic runs directly through CIS.
+CIS supports proxying for global load balancers and DNS records.
+When a record or load balancer is proxied, its traffic runs directly through CIS.

 Currently, DNS records of type A, AAAA, or CNAME can be proxied.